All Episodes

 They were literally getting told to shut up and stop speaking.

-They had the mic ripped out of their hand, and so I'm seeing that.
+They had the mic ripped out of their hand.

 I'm saying, well, what the hell is going on?

-Who's who's asking all of these questions?
+Who's asking all of these questions?

-It doesn't seem that anybody, it doesn't seem anybody is asking these questions, and and again, it goes back to just basic procedural stuff, and that's why I think your opinion on this as a former police officer is so important.
+And that's why I think your opinion on this as a former police officer is so important.

 This is just basic procedure stuff, right?

-I mean, we're not even talking About going to extremes here.
+I mean, we're not even talking about going to extremes here.

-We're talking about basic procedure, lock down the crime scene, interview witnesses, try to get a better picture of what everybody saw, and then relate it to the crime scene.
+Lock down the crime scene, interview witnesses, try to get a better picture of what everybody saw, and then relate it to the crime scene.

 And you got none of it.

-No, none of that.
+None of that.

-He's got to make he or she has to do all these procedures to make sure everything goes smooth.
+He's got to make, he or she has to do all these procedures to make sure everything goes smooth.

-They look like, uh, what's that's a little nuance.
+They look like, what's that?

 You need to set up the perimeter.